Description

 The building of Britain's "Super-Dreadnoughts" prompted France to increase the size of her battleship guns as well.
 This meant a reduction from twelve main guns to ten, but this was more than offset by the abandonment of wing turrets in favor of having all turrets on the centerline.

-The Model 1912M was a slightly modified version intended to be used on the Normandie class which were never completed.
+The Model 1912M was a slightly modified design intended to be used on the Normandie class which were never completed.
 Some of the unused guns intended for these ships were used as railway guns while others were later used to rearm the Bretagne class when they were reconstructed in the 1930s.
 Other spare guns were employed as coast artillery, with four guns in two twin turrets being mounted at Cap Cépet near Toulon.
 Four additional guns were used with a French version of the German BSG mounting and installed at Plouharnel near Quiberon.
 After Provence was scuttled at Toulon in November 1942, the Germans removed two guns from her after turrets and used them in Turret F at Cap Cépet to replace two guns that had been sabotaged by the French.
 These emplacements saw action in August 1944 during the Allied invasion where they were fired upon by the French battleship Lorraine and by USS Nevada (BB-36).

 The Type C, an interim designation, was planned for the never-built Lyon class.
 This would have used the same barrel as the Model 1912M but designed to fire an improved and lengthened APC projectile.
 No guns were built and a Model Year designation was never assigned.